CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 }
 ```

-The Spring configuration only created the `WordCounterFeedbackProviderFactory`
+The Spring configuration creates the `WordCounterFeedbackProviderFactory`
 which is responsible for creating the actual `FeedbackProvider` instance.

 ## 2. FeedbackProviderFactory Implementation